gorkemcanates/Dual-Cross-Attention/README.md

 # Dual-Cross-Attention for Medical Image Segmentation

-Official implementation of the paper [Dual-Cross-Attention for Medical Image Segmentation](https://www.google.com)
+Official Pytorch implementation of the paper [Dual-Cross-Attention for Medical Image Segmentation](https://www.google.com)